MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Kubernetes/Docs/Tasks/ConfigurePodsContainers/PodToUseConfigMap/README.md

 ## [Configure a Pod to Use a ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/)

 `ConfigMap`s decouple configuration from the image.
-`ConfigMap`s are `Secret`s that don’t contain sensitive information.
+`ConfigMap`s are `Secret`s that don't contain sensitive information.

 ### Create a ConfigMap